top of page

 Because the concept of financial materialism is delusional.
 It claims that it is wealth that matters to one's mental being, while one might find many rich people who lead miserable lives, or are under constant stress.
 How, then, can you tell me that there is a connection between the accumulation of wealth and happiness?

 I thus came to a point in my life where I'm no longer impressed by people's income, whenever I see them on the news, and that includes the status symbolism of their professions.
-Just lately, I saw on the news someone who is described as one of the most important CEOs in the world from my country.
-His company's contribution to the world?
+Just lately, I saw on the news someone who is described as one of the most important CEOs in the world his company's contribution to the world?

 Making toys.
 No offense to anyone working in the toy industry, but I genuinely don't see the importance of being the CEO of a toy company when even the poorest of craftsmen can make you a decent toy.
 Why make things so unnecessarily complex?
 Go to even the humblest of toy stores, and you can get a toy for your child and get it over with, as you'll also support a local business.